 The Daily Mail reports that West Midlands emergency services have also received calls from a woman reporting a rat in her kitchen, a man who was unhappy with the way a prostitute he'd hired looked, and a man who found a hair in his food at a restaurant.

 The incident: The US Post Service released a postage stamp to honour Harvey Milk.

 The actual response: The American Family Association urged people to reject mail that has the stamp on it.

 Back in April, the US Post Office announced it was launching a new stamp featuring an image of Harvey Milk, the first openly gay person to be elected to public office in California.

 In response to this, the American Family Association (AFA) sent out a press release announcing that they are boycotting the stamp.

-The AFA is a group that refers to itself as a "non-profit organization that promotes fundamentalist Christian values."
-Lots of other people, like the Southern Poverty Law Center, refer to it as "an anti-gay hate group."
+The AFA is a group that refers to itself as a "non-profit organisation that promotes fundamentalist Christian values."
+Lots of other people, like the Southern Poverty Law Center, refer to it as "an anti-gay hate group".

 So to get around that, the AFA are suggesting you reject any mail you get with the tainted, homosexual stamp.
 "Refuse to accept mail at your home or business if it is postmarked with the Harvey Milk stamp," they wrote on their website.
 "Simply write 'Return to Sender' on the envelope and tell your postman you won’t accept it."

-Their press release goes on to attempt to discredit Milk, whom they refer to as "a very disreputable man [who] used his charm and power to prey on young boys with emotional problems and drug addiction," as well as Nicole Murray-Ramirez, whose letter writing campaign was responsible for the stamp and whom they call "a former transsexual prostitute."
+Their press release goes on to attempt to discredit both Milk, who they refer to as "a very disreputable man [who] used his charm and power to prey on young boys with emotional problems and drug addiction."
+As well as Nicole Murray-Ramirez, whose letter writing campaign was responsible for the stamp, whot they call "a former transsexual prostitute."